ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Proposed Method: ML-KFHE

 Where $h_{t}=\mathcal{H}(\mathcal{D},\boldsymbol{\hat{w}}_{t-1})$ is a classifier model trained using algorithm $\mathcal{H}$ (decision tree, SVM, etc.) using a dataset defined by a set of datapoint weights updated in the previous iteration, $\boldsymbol{\hat{w}}_{t-1}$.
 A datapoint is weighted more if it was misclassified previously, and less if correctly classified which is similar to the approach taken in boosting.
 Although, unlike AdaBoost \citep{hastie2009multi}, the weights for the datapoints are determined by another Kalman filter, the weight Kalman filter or \emph{kf-w}.

 Note that, the ensemble model $h_{t}$ cannot directly be used with the equations in Eq. \eqref{eq:measurement_update} and \eqref{eq:measurement}, therefore an intermediate proxy representation is used for the states in \emph{kf-m}.
 The intermediate representation of a trained model is the label-wise prediction scores of a given dataset by the model of the corresponding state, as shown in Table \ref{tab:sr}.
 Therefore, the intermediate representation of a model (individual or ensemble) would be the prediction $\hat{\boldsymbol{y}}_{t}$ as shown in Table \ref{tab:sr}.
+For example, the first datapoint has the highest prediction score assigned to class-label $c_{2}$, and thus the first datapoint is considered as a member of class $c_{2}$ (among two other potential classes $c_{1}$ and $c_{3}$).
+This representation of a model is used as the state in the Kalman filter framework.
 In the final estimated state the class assignment is done by taking the class with the highest score.

 The \emph{kf-w} estimates $\boldsymbol{\hat{w}}_{t}$, which is a vector of weights to be used by the measurement step of \emph{kf-m}. \emph{kf-w} is otherwise identical to \emph{kf-m}.

 The training step stores the component classifiers $h_{t}$ and the Kalman gains $k_{t}^{(y)}$.
 When a new datapoint is encountered during the prediction step the Eq. (\ref{eq:measurement_update}) is repeatedly used using the component classifiers $h_{t}$ and the Kalman gains $k_{t}^{(y)}$ found during the training stage.